us-amlr/ssafs-pup-census/README.md

 These data are in the process of being published to the SCAR Antarctic Biodiversity Portal at [biodiversity.aq](https://www.biodiversity.aq/).

 This data set was originally published in [Krause et al. 2022](https://doi.org/10.3389/fmars.2021.796488).
-See this manuscript for descriptions of methods, other context, etc.
+See this manuscript for descriptions of or references to methods, other context, etc.

+Meeting notes and decisions can be found [here](https://docs.google.com/document/d/1MU3mVxg_tjE_4HEOOJUf_ttoTV5eUMsgirkhnyg0oZY/edit?usp=sharing) (project authors only).

 ## data